 A group of naturally occurring silicate minerals that form long, crystallised fibres.
-Formerly used in manufacturing and building, asbestos use is now banned in Australia because the fibres can cause serious illness.
+Formerly used in manufacturing and building, asbestos use is now banned in Australia because the fibres can cause serious illness. asbestosis asbestos-related diseases

 A slowly progressing lung disease caused by asbestos in which the lungs are gradually replaced by scar tissue.